DevSoftChuck/automation-architect/README.md

 - **Jenkins:** Soon...

 ### Allure
-- **Allure:** In terminal type `allure generate allure-results --clean` to generate Allure tests results, and then `allure open` to open the allure report.
+- **Allure:** In terminal type `allure open` to open the allure report.

 ## SELENIUM GRID
-Here are the steps to deploy the Grid 4 to a Kubernetes cluster on development:
+Here are the steps to deploy the Grid to a Kubernetes cluster on development:
 - Initialize kubernetes locally: `$ minikube start`.
 - Install the NGINX ingress controller: `$ minikube addons enable ingress` [NGINX Installation Guide](https://kubernetes.github.io/ingress-nginx/deploy/).
 - Configure your localhost to point hostname to kubernetes cluster: The private URL to access on the grid is defined as **local-testing.com** into k8s/ingress-nginx.yaml file: